Crazzy626/TG_EDITED_FORWARDER/README.md

 Monitor Telegram Channel messages and forward them to other channel in real-time.

-Main features:
+# [MAIN FEATURES]:

 	- forward message right away when it appears in a Channel

-	- multiple lists of Channel sources and targets
+	- monitor multiple lists of Channel and forward messages to multiple target Channels

   	- monitor message for edit event and forward it only after it had been edited

+   	- filter edit monitored message by a pattern, before placing to edit monitoring list

 # [DOC]